JennEYoon/datasciY/README.md

-## Repository for my data science & programming portfolio, datasciY.com.
+## Repository for my data science & coding portfolio, http://datasciY.com

 #### To view HTML files directly from Github, prepend the following text to your browser's URL:
 >  - https://htmlpreview.github.io/?